GenomicsAotearoa/Gene_Regulatory_Networks_Simulation_Workshop/workshop_material/05_parallel_job_arrays.md

 >23284978_4    me123  nesi02659 first_slurm_   2    100M large   Nov 28 09:26        0:57 RUNNING  wbn096
 >23284978_5    me123  nesi02659 first_slurm_   2    100M large   Nov 28 09:26        0:57 RUNNING  wbn096
 >```
+>
+>* Once the job is completed, take a look at the `slurmout/` directory.
+There should be 5 x .out files

 {% endcapture %}